SHARE IT IF YOU LIKE!

 The last step is really important: use water, nail polish remover, or rubbing alcohol to wipe down each nail pretty vigorously.
 You can use tissues or cotton balls (whatever you have on hand), but make sure that each nail is 100% clean before you start painting.

-READ: 60+ Stunning March Nail Designs to Elevate Your Spring Manicure in 2023
+READ: 31 Sparkly Nail Designs to Elevate Your Manicure!

 4. Apply the Base Coat